-Course objective: This is a first semester calculus course.
-We will learn about functions, their rates of change, derivatives, slopes, secant and tangent lines, continuity, differentiability, and a little bit about integration.
-You will develop a good understanding of these topics to allow you to solve computational problems and to present arguments about how and why these techniques work.
-Understanding calculus means not only being able to use it to solve computational problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
+We will learn about divisibility, the Euclidean algorithm for finding the greatest common divisor of two integers, some enumerative combinatorics, modular arithmetic, recurrence relations, mathematical induction, the binomial theorem, and perhaps a few related topics.
+You will develop a good understanding of these, which will allow you to solve some computational problems and also to present arguments about how and why these techniques work.
+Understanding math means not only being able to use it to solve computational problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
 An important objective of the course is for you to be able to give such explanations.

-Website: https://homepages.gac.edu/~ituba/mcs121-02f17.
-I will also use Moodle to post your grades periodically.s
+Website: https://homepages.gac.edu/~ituba/mcs150f17.
+I will also use Moodle to post your grades periodically.